Joint appointment with Department of Speech and Hearing Science

-Statistical signal processing, speech and audio perception, machine learning.
+Research expertise: Statistical signal processing, speech perception and processing, psychoacoustics

-Visar joined Arizona State University in Fall 2013 as an Assistant Professor with a joint appointment in the departments of Speech and Hearing Science and Electrical Engineering.
-The overarching goal of his research is to develop and apply new machine learning and statistical signal processing tools to better understand and model signal perception.
+He has been a member of the faculty at ASU since fall 2013 with a joint appointment in the departments of Speech and Hearing Science and ECEE.
+The overarching goal of research conducted in his lab is to develop and apply new machine learning and statistical signal processing tools to better understand and model signal perception.
 With a focus on speech, the goal is to develop reliable, data-driven models that can mimic aspects of human cognition.
-Some recent projects include developing models of pathological speech perception, using natural language process to track cognitive-linguistic health, developing auditory perception models based on psychoacoustics, and developing new machine learning tools for use with behavioral experiments.
+Some recent projects include developing models of pathological speech perception, using natural language process to track cognitive-linguistic health, developing auditory perception models based on psychoacoustics and developing new machine learning tools for use with behavioral experiments.
 His research has been featured in the Science section of the New York Times, on National Public Radio and on a number of mainstream media outlets.

 Making progress against these goals requires an interdisciplinary approach that spans multiple fields.
 Visar’s contributions to this effort are centered on developing computational models guided by collected behavioral data.
 If you have any interest in these topics, please feel free to contact him!

 A. Wisler, V. Berisha, A. Hero, and A. Spanias “Empirically Estimable Classification Bounds Based on a Non-parametric Divergence Measure,” IEEE Transactions on Signal Processing.
 Accepted for Publication, August, 2015.